Table of Contents

 Perhaps the most important factor for any business is to ascertain the price and value added services offered to them.
 This along with the consideration of future plans of growth and the product’s ability to support their growth potential is important for each and every business to consider.

-RingCentral offers three different VoIP packages (Standard, Premium and Enterprise) which any business can choose based on their needs.
+RingCentral offers 4 different VoIP packages (Essentials, Standard, Premium and Enterprise) which are similar to the packages we see from Nextiva.
+Any business can choose any packages based on their needs.
 RingCentral also offers a 30-day free trial period where clients can experience the quality and features of RingCentral at no cost.

-Standard Package Details – $24.99 per month, 1,000 minutes, up to four people on any conference call, free Mobile apps and integration with outlook, Google box and Dropbox.
+Standard Package Details – $24.99 per month, 1,000 toll free minutes, up to four people on any conference call, free Mobile apps and integration with outlook, Google box and Dropbox.

-Premium Package Details – $34.99 per month, 2,500 minutes, up to twenty-five people on any conference call, HD Voice, Multi-Level attendant + all standard package features of RingCentral.
+Premium Package Details – $34.99 per month, 2,500 toll free minutes, up to twenty-five people on any conference call, HD Voice, Multi-Level attendant + all standard package features of RingCentral.

-Enterprise Package Details – $49.99 per month, 10,000 minutes, up to fifty people on any conference call + all standard and premium package features of RingCentral.
+Enterprise Package Details – $49.99 per month, 10,000 toll free minutes, up to fifty people on any conference call + all standard and premium package features of RingCentral.

 Extensions – $34.99 per month for the first user, 2-19 users for $29.00 per month for each added user.

-RingCentral also offers several add-ons for extra numbers for faxing and calling needs per your particular businesses needs.
+RingCentral also offers several add-ons if you need any extra phone numbers for faxing and calling needs per your particular businesses needs.
 These prices vary from client-to-client based on what package you have and how many extra numbers you may need.

 - Virtual Office Package Details – $19.99 per month with free mobile integration, great call quality and unlimited people on any conference call.